CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Weapon, Shield, Armor, Limb, Tagged Items

 The target is broken and must be repaired before it can be used properly.

-Weapons that gain this condition may only deal 1 point of damage.
-Shields that gain this condition do not fully protect its owner, dealing 1 point of damage to its wielder every time it is struck.
-Additionally, a broken shield will not protect its wielder from a condition attack such as Waylay.
-Armor that gains this condition loses all Armor points until repaired.
+- Weapons that gain this condition may only deal 1 point of damage.
+- Shields that gain this condition do not fully protect its owner, dealing 1 point of damage to its wielder every time it is struck.
+Additionally, a broken shield will not protect its wielder from a condition attack such as  [Waylay]({{< ref "/rules/skills/#waylay" >}})..
+- Armor that gains this condition loses all Armor points until repaired.
 Limbs that are broken may not be used (No hopping while in combat for player safety please).
-Claws and Limbs that are broken may be fixed by Medical Training: Augmentation.
-Any other item that gains this condition is not usable.
+- Claws and Limbs that are broken may be fixed by [Medical Training Augmentation#]({{< ref "/rules/skills/#medical-training-augmentation" >}}).
+- Any other item that gains this condition is not usable.
 Items can be repaired to remove this condition using the appropriate crafting skill.
-Basic items that become Broken are Destroyed at the end of a Battle.
+Basic items that become Broken are [Destroyed]({{< ref "#destroyed" >}}) at the end of a  [Battle]({{< ref "#battle" >}}).
 All tagged items lose one durability when repaired from the Broken condition.

 ## Charmed